-Imminent Danger Health care providers may share patient information with anyone as necessary to prevent or lessen a serious and imminent threat to the health and safety of a person or the public - consistent with applicable law (such as state statutes, regulations, or case law) and the provider's standards of ethical conduct.
+Disclosures To Prevent a Serious and Imminent Threat Health care providers may share patient information with anyone as necessary to prevent or lessen a serious and imminent threat to the health and safety of a person or the public - consistent with applicable law (such as state statutes, regulations, or case law) and the provider's standards of ethical conduct.
 Thus, providers may disclose a patient's health information to anyone who is in a position to prevent or lessen the threatened harm, including family, friends, caregivers, and law enforcement, without a patient's permission.
-HIPAA expressly defers to the professional judgment of health professionals in making determinations about the nature and severity of the threat to health or safety.
-See 45 CFR 164.512(j).
+HIPAA regulations expressly presume the good faith of health care providers in their determination of the nature and severity of the threat to health or safety and the need to disclose information.
+See 45 CFR § 164.512(j).

 Disclosures to the Media or Others Not Involved in the Care of the Patient/Notification Upon request for information about a particular patient by name, a hospital or other health care facility may release limited facility directory information to acknowledge an individual is a patient at the facility and provide basic information about the patient's condition in general terms (e.g., critical or stable, deceased, or treated and released) if the patient has not objected to or restricted the release of such information or, if the patient is incapacitated, if the disclosure is believed to be in the best interest of the patient and is consistent with any prior expressed preferences of the patient.
-See 45 CFR 164.510(a).
-In general, except in the limited circumstances described elsewhere in this bulletin, affirmative reporting to the media or the public at large about an identifiable patient, or the disclosure to the public or media of specific information about treatment of an identifiable patient, such as specific tests, test results, or details of a patient's illness, may not be done without the patient's written authorization (or the written authorization of a personal representative, who is a person legally authorized to make health care decisions for the patient).
+See 45 CFR 164.510(a).In general, except in the limited circumstances described elsewhere in this bulletin, affirmative reporting to the media or the public at large about an identifiable patient, or the disclosure to the public or media of specific information about treatment of an identifiable patient, such as specific tests, test results or details of a patient's illness, may not be done without the patient's written authorization (or the written authorization of a personal representative who is a person legally authorized to make health care decisions for the patient).
 See 45 CFR 164.508 for the requirements for a HIPAA authorization.